-It was bittersweet to see everyone go, while also realizing that our ‘sea life’ has ended — but we all agreed to get together in the night to have one last drink with everyone.
+It was bittersweet to see everyone go after such an amazing Croatia sailing itinerary, while also realizing that our ‘sea life’ has ended — but we all agreed to get together in the night to have one last drink with everyone.

-Some things that you must know about Dubrovnik is that it is one of the most renowned tourists sites in Croatia — not only because of GoT but because of its awe-inspiring old town.
-It’s no wonder that it’s a UNESCO World Heritage since 1979!
+One thing that you must know about Dubrovnik is that it is one of the most renowned tourist sites in Croatia — not only because of GoT but because of its awe-inspiring old town.
+It’s no wonder that it’s been a UNESCO World Heritage since 1979!

-Must-do: Walk the city walls, go up the cable car (to get a better view of the whole place), and maybe even try cliff juming at Bar Biza..
+Must-do: Walk the city walls, go up the cable car (to get a better view of the whole place), and maybe even try cliff jumping at Bar Biza.

 There’s no question about it — Croatia IS best explored by sailing!
 And if you’re looking for the best yacht provider to give you an affordable getaway AND a fun memorable experience, you should seriously consider MedSailors.

-I’ve had a great time with them whilst hopping from one island to another and meeting interesting people from all over the world, and I bet you will too.
+I’ve had a great time with them during my Croatia sailing itinerary whilst hopping from one island to another and meeting interesting people from all over the world — and I bet you will too.
 So come and plan your upcoming Med summer NOW!